Guitar Street in Ho Chi Minh City Vietnam

 This guitar was no joke – I’m talking about something that was easily a $1200-$1500 guitar in the US for a factory made instrument if not more.

-The 6 string version had a similar font inlay – I thought I got a fretboard photo – but missed it.
-Anyway – here’s the inlay in the back:
+The 6 string version had a similar font inlay.
+I thought I got a fretboard photo – but missed it.
+Here’s the back inlay:

 And the tailpiece as well: